 I have spent countless hours traveling in coach seats on Amtrak, listening to podcasts or music while enjoying the beautiful scenery that passes by.
 It’s worth noting that you can visit the cafe by car during your journey – I’ll provide more details later.
 Coffee from the cafe car tastes better as you ride along the tracks.

 If you need to work while on the train, a seat-back tray can hold a computer or tablet, and a power outlet on the wall.
-Amtrak’s Wi-Fi may not always be the fastest, but it is free.
+Amtrak’s Wi-Fi may not always be the fastest, but it is free to use.

 The Ethan Allen Express Coach class features: